AnthonyCS50HV/AnthonyCS50HV/README.md

 # About Me

-I am an aspiring software engineer with a strong interest in Python, problem solving and building practical, real-world systems.
+I am an aspiring software engineer with a strong interest in Programming, problem solving and building practical, real-world systems.

 My interest in coding developed through a curiosity for how systems work and how problems can be broken down into logical steps.
 I enjoy building solutions, improving my understanding of programming concepts, and continuously developing my technical skills through hands-on projects.